-- The status of rubble under the fallen roof is being investigated (from September 13, 2016) to collect data, which will then be used when considering rubble removal methods for the Unit 1 Reactor Building operating floor.
+- The status of rubble under the fallen roof is being investigated (from September 13, 2016 and scheduled for completion at the end of February, 2017) to collect data, which will then be used when considering rubble removal methods for the Unit 1 Reactor Building operating floor.
 No significant variation associated with the work was identified at monitoring posts and dust monitors.
-The building cover is being dismantled, with anti-scattering measures steadily implemented and safety first. - An annual inspection of cranes used in the work to dismantle the Unit 1 building cover is underway (from November 23). - Pillars and beams of the building cover will be modified and windbreak sheets installed on the beams from March 2017.
+The building cover is being dismantled, with anti-scattering measures steadily implemented and safety first. - An annual inspection of cranes used in the work to dismantle the Unit 1 building cover is underway (from November 23, 2016 and scheduled for completion at the end of February, 2017). - Pillars and beams of the building cover will be modified and windbreak sheets installed on the beams from March 2017.
 The pillars and beams (covered by windbreak sheets) will be restored in the 1st half of FY2017.

-Main work to help remove spent fuel at Unit 2
+➤ Main work to help remove spent fuel at Unit 2

-- To help remove the spent fuel from the pool of the Unit 2 Reactor Building, construction has been underway from September 28, 2016 on the west side of the Reactor Building to install a gantry accessing the operating floor.
-Up until January 17, approx. 77% of the installation had been completed.
-(The work will be completed in late April 2017) - > Main work to help remove spent fuel at Unit 3 - From January 5, 2017, preparatory work started to install the cover for fuel removal. - From January 17, installation of stoppers started.
+To help remove the spent fuel from the pool of the Unit 2 Reactor Building, construction has been underway from September 28, 2016 on the west side of the Reactor Building to install a gantry and a front chamber accessing the operating floor.
+Installation of the gantry was completed on February 21.
+Preparatory work for installation of the front chamber is underway (the installation will be completed in late April 2017).

+Main work to help remove spent fuel at Unit 3

+• From January 17, work started to install the cover for fuel removal, etc. (stoppers1: hanging was completed on February 13; FHM girder2: work will start from early March).